favna/ribbon/docs/index.md

 ## strawpoll ⇒ <code>MessageEmbed</code>
 Games StrawpollCommand - Create a strawpoll and find out what people really think (hopefully)
+Has a very specific syntax!
+Be sure to adapt the example!
 **Aliases**: `straw`, `poll`

 **Returns**: <code>MessageEmbed</code> - Poll url, title, options and preview image